MahdiZizou/MahdiZizou/README.md

 - 👋 Hi, I’m @MahdiZizou and here I share the joyness I get from programming.
 BTW, I (Mahdi) am a fan of Zinedine Zidane the legendary; Thats why I have "Zizou" in my username :)
-- 👀 I’m interested in machine learning and environmental engineering
+- 👀 I’m interested in machine learning and environmental engineering.
-- 🌱 I’m currently learning pthon and application of machine learning in water resource management
+- 🌱 I’m currently learning programming (focussing on python) and application of machine learning in water resource management.
-- 💞️ I’m looking to collaborate on application of machine learning in water resource management
+- 💞️ I’m looking to collaborate on application of machine learning in water resource management.
 - 📫 How to reach me: mahdi.akbari@oulu.fi

 <!---